pramsey/crunchyblog/geos-performance/index.md

 The intersection code was completely re-written between GEOS 3.8 and 3.9, so improvements there are a mixture of implementation and algorithm changes.

 The intersection test creates two sets of watersheds, a raw set and a buffered set.
-For each member of the buffered set, all the raw watersheds are found, and then each pair of watersheds are intersected with one another.
+For each member of the buffered set, all the raw watersheds are found, and then each pair of watersheds are intersected with one another, producing the original raw input and a collection of corridors.

 ![Watershed intersection test](img/watershed-intersection.png)

 ```
                       Improvement over previous release
                          GEOS 3.7  GEOS 3.8  GEOS 3.9  GEOS Main
 Watershed intersections       3.3%    39.9%     36.9%      11.4%
 ```

 ## Watershed Union

 The union code was also completely re-written for GEOS 3.9.
-This test formed to core of our performance benchmark for a couple months, as it exercised the new overlay code and for a while was slower than the previous implementation (now it's faster).
+This test formed the core of our performance benchmark for a couple months, as it exercised the new overlay code and for a while was slower than the previous implementation (now it's faster).

 ![Watershed union test](img/watershed-union.gif)

+The test simply unions all 1384 watersheds into the maximum covering area.

 ```
                   Improvement over previous release